AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Handle no PV/VG/LV error
 - [x] Handle multiple sessions for one target
 - [x] Handle multiple luns for one target
+- [ ] Delete all comments from config file, when installing (User warning)
+- [ ] Delete lun: Display if target is in use
+- [ ] Delete target: Display if target is in use
+- [ ] Delete target: Checkbox to force deletion, even if in use

 ## Planned features
 - [ ] Add lvextend, lvremove, lvrename features